google-research/simclr/README.md

 As a reference, the above runs on ImageNet should give you around 64.5% accuracy.

+## Semi-supervised learning

+You can access 1% and 10% ImageNet subsets used for semi-supervised learning via [tensorflow datasets](https://www.tensorflow.org/datasets/catalog/imagenet2012_subset): simply set `dataset=imagenet2012_subset/1pct` and `dataset=imagenet2012_subset/10pct` in the command line for fine-tuning on these subsets.

+You can also find image IDs of these subsets in `imagenet_subsets/`.

 ## Others

-### Semi-supervised learning

-Image IDs of ImageNet 1% and 10% subsets used for semi-supervised learning can be found in `imagenet_subsets/`.
+### Model convertion to Pytorch format

+This [repo](https://github.com/tonylins/simclr-converter) provides a solution for converting the pretrained Tensorflow checkpoints into Pytorch ones.

 ## Cite